alteryx/ayx-developer-sdk/docs/references/ayx-plugin-cli.md

 #### Initialize Workspace

 To initialize the plugin workspace, run `sdk-workspace-init`.
-You will be asked to define these items:
+You need to define these items:

 -   Package Name: The name of the folder where you will create tools.
 -   Tool Category: The Alteryx Designer tool category where all of the